(& optional Broad Peak summit)

 Keep this in your daysack.

 Bring plenty of spare batteries.
 Cold temperatures deplete battery power very rapidly and recharging might not be possible at all camps.
 Bring spare memory cards too.
-The trek can be dusty, so some sort of protective camera bag is advisable.
+The trek in can be dusty, so some sort of protective camera bag is advisable.

 Hand and foot warmers